ballerina-platform/module-ballerina-graphql/docs/spec/spec.md

 ### 10.2 GraphQL Field Object

-Interceptor `execute` function accepts the `Field` object as an input parameter that consists of APIs to access the execution field information.
+Interceptor `execute` method accepts the `Field` object as an input parameter that consists of APIs to access the execution field information.
 Following is the implementation of the Field object.

 ```ballerina
 public class Field {